 Live Virtual Lab

-Leaders are increasingly using AI to think, decide, and prepare.
 Few are stopping to examine whether AI is strengthening their cognition or quietly eroding it.

-This session builds on earlier conversations about AI readiness and AI augmented work by focusing explicitly
+This session is designed as a practical lab, not a lecture.
+It builds on earlier conversations about AI readiness and AI augmented work by focusing explicitly on how leaders think better with AI.

 Who This Is For